Dear Church Family,

 Now we begin the season of Advent as we prepare to celebrate Jesus’ birth on Christmas Eve.
 While we seek comfort and cheer in familiar traditions, I will preach on Sunday mornings about “Strange Encounters” that are described at the beginning of the Gospel of Luke.
 As we remember how God worked through these unexpected moments, we can look for God’s movement in our own lives as we dare to hope, put love into action, express joy and walk in the way of peace.

 Please invite your family and friends to worship this month.
 We have twelve unique worship services planned before Christmas Day: Sunday mornings in the sanctuary; Sunday evenings out in the community; a Quiet Christmas Service of Remembrance and Hope; and Christmas Eve Services at 4pm, 7pm and 11pm.

-Rev. Pastor Heather
+With prayer, Rev. Pastor Heather

 Our Greater New Jersey Conference has curated webpages for our church on the three plans, how to talk about the issues within congregations and actions we can take in this time of uncertainty.
 More details can be found at https://www.gnjumc.org/the-way-forward/.